bosborne/BioPythonUtils/README.md

 284218, 203807
 ~~~~

-Add an email address to your Settings file ("email_for_eutils") if you want to download from NCBI using EUtils.
+Add an email address to your "Settings - User" file ("email_for_eutils") if you want to download from NCBI using EUtils.

 #### "Remote BLAST"

 Sends the selected Fasta format or "plain" sequence(s) to the BLAST server at NCBI and retrieves the results.
 Set the application, database, and result format using the Command Palette.
-You can also set default values for these in your Settings file.
+You can also set default values for these in your "Settings - User" file.